embedly/embedly-docs/endpoints/1/oembed.rst

 oEmbed API
 ==========
-Embedly's oEmbed API is a single endpoint that allows you to embed content from `any` URL -- including short urls.
-This method follows the `oEmbed
+oEmbed is Embedly's basic offering, providing a simple API for embedding content from any URL.
+This method follows the `oEmbed <http://oembed.com>`_ standard.
-<http://oembed.com>`_ standard and returns the JSON format by default.

 Example call (1 URL)::